 There are many classes at Ross that require specialized software, but that doesn't always mean you have to go out and purchase those applications.
-In addition to the public computer terminals found in the Kresge library, you can utilize our "Virtual Computer Lab," and connect your computer or iPad to a virtual Ross computer though the internet, with the software you need already installed.
+Connect your computer or iPad to a virtual Ross computer though the internet, with the software you need already installed.

-The virtual lab machines are functionally identical to the physical lab and classroom machines found at various locations around the Ross complex, you're just accessing them through your own computer.
+The virtual lab machines are functionally identical to the physical lab and classroom machines that were found at various locations around the Ross complex before construction.
 They're only available to Ross students, and you'll need your uniqname, password, and a small piece of free software (found below) to connect.

 Please choose your operating system by clicking an icon below to see a detailed set of instructions guiding you through the process of installing and connecting to a virtual machine:

 - You will NOT always get the same virtual lab machine when you connect so it is STRONGLY ADVISED you do not store data on the virtual lab machine’s hard drive.